I spent my entire life searching for the secret to happiness.

 We all have our psychological blindspots.
 Anorexic people think they’re fat.
 Victims of domestic abuse find excuses for their partner’s violent behavior.
 And, although it might sound crazy, you might actually be happier than you realize.

 When I was depressed, I could never pinpoint the source.
-I often tried — blaming everything from a bad job to bad friends to bad weather — but I never wanted to take personal responsibility for my state of mind.
+I tried — blaming everything from a bad job to bad friends to bad weather — but I never wanted to take personal responsibility for my state of mind.
 Depression felt like something I couldn’t control; an emotional weight from an unknown source.

 All I saw was the negative — rent prices going up every year, bumper to bumper traffic, etc.